-Notes 1.
-Saha-Union Public Company Limited is a registered company in the Stock Exchange of Thailand since 1975.
-At present, its policy is to be an investment and trading company that provides advice, management service and financial management as well as distributes some types of goods of companies in the Group.

-2. Srithai Superware Public Company Limited is a registered company in the Stock Exchange of Thailand on 2nd October 1991, runs a plastic business with the main goods including industrial products and household products.

-3. Bangkok Insurance Public Company Limited has registered in the Stock Exchange of Thailand in 1978 and transformed into a public company limited in 1993.
+- 1. Saha-Union Public Company Limited is a registered company in the Stock Exchange of Thailand since 1975.
+At present, its policy is to be an investment and trading company that provides advice, management service and financial management as well as distributes some types of goods of companies in the Group. - 2.
+Srithai Superware Public Company Limited is a registered company in the Stock Exchange of Thailand on 2nd October 1991, runs a plastic business with the main goods including industrial products and household products. - 3.
+Bangkok Insurance Public Company Limited has registered in the Stock Exchange of Thailand in 1978 and transformed into a public company limited in 1993.
 The company runs a business concerning all types of non-life insurance including fire insurance, marine insurance, car insurance, miscellaneous insurance as well as reinsurance.

-4. Mr. Thinnakorn Thongthai, Mr. Krich Thongthai, Miss Sasipa Thongthai are a group of Thongthai family and the same shareholding group, holding 1,450,920 shares altogether, equivalent to a proportion of 5.81 per cent, which is less than 25 per cent, thus have no significant influence to the management of the Company.

-Overview of shareholder data as of 31st March 2021:
+- 4. Mr. Thinnakorn Thongthai, Mr. Krich Thongthai, Miss Sasipa Thongthai are a group of Thongthai family and the same shareholding group, holding 1,450,920 shares altogether, equivalent to a proportion of 5.80 percent, which is less than 25 percent and has no role in the management of the company significantly - Overview of shareholder information as of March 30, 2022

-Total shareholders 872% Scripless 24.16% Number of Free float 677% Shareholding of minor shareholders 30.30%
+Total number of shareholders 824 % Shareholding in scripless form 24.22%

+Number of Minority Shareholders (Free float) 634 % Minority Shareholders 30.39%